Clemapfel/mousetrap/docs/07_image_and_sound.md

 ## Introduction

 Mousetrap was originally part of a never-released app for frame-by-frame animation.
-With the seizing of development for that app, I decided to plug out its GUI engine, polish it and its documentation, port it to Julia and make it available publicly as mousetrap.
+With the seizing of development for that app, I decided to plug out its GUI engine, polish it and its documentation, and make it available publicly as mousetrap.

 I note this back-story here because a lot of the mousetrap library was specifically designed for this purpose, mousetrap has robust image-processing features .
 Images can effortly be exchanged with both GTK4 and OpenGL component, making editing and displaying